 - For street rods – a Street Rod Declaration and a safety check inspection report issued by the NSW Street Rod Committee or its inspection agents

 - For rally vehicles – a Rally Vehicle Declaration

 - For historic vehicles – a Historic Vehicle Declaration.
 If the club is less than 2 years old you should also provide a safety check inspection, not more than 6 months old.

 - For classic vehicles – a Classic Vehicle Declaration and an Authorised Unregistered Vehicle Inspection, not more than 42 days old and:

 All declarations must not be more than 42 days old.

 You should read Classic Vehicle Registration Process

 You should also read the historic vehicle sheet to find out the minimum mandatory conditions associated with your vehicle.

 Find out how to renew or cancel registration on historic vehicles.

-You can't transfer historic vehicle registration.
+You can't transfer historic or classic vehicle registration.
 You need to cancel your registration before a new operator can register the vehicle in their name.